How Does Nursing Accreditation Work? And Which Accreditor Is Best?

 So which nursing accreditor is better?

-If you're considering an RN or LPN program, prioritize ACEN accreditation.
-If you're pursuing a bachelor's, master's, or doctorate in nursing, you can choose a program accredited by either ACEN or CCNE.
+Both accrediting bodies provide legitimacy and guarantee a minimum quality standard for nursing education.
+If you’re considering an RN through an associate degree nursing (ADN) program or an LPN program, consider prioritizing ACEN accreditation.
+If you’re pursuing a bachelor’s, master’s, or doctoral degree in nursing, you can feel confident with either ACEN or CCNE accreditation.

-Ultimately, it's important to just choose an accredited nursing program — whether the program is accredited by CCNE or ACEN doesn't matter much.
-Both agencies use rigorous accreditation processes to ensure nursing students get a high-quality education.
+Ultimately, what matters most is choosing an accredited nursing program — whether the program is accredited by CCNE or ACEN doesn’t matter much.
+Both agencies set rigorous standards to ensure nursing students get a high-quality education.

 Other factors, such as graduate placement rates, nursing specialization, financial aid opportunities, and licensing exam pass rates, matter far more for students than which of the two nursing accreditors a program has.